 - Investment banking: financial structures, mergers and acquisitions (M & A), advice, etc.

 - Corporate Banking: Management of liabilities (lines of credit, factoring or confirming), management of fixed assets (loans, leasing, renting, etc.).

-While commercial banking is aimed at small savers and investors, wholesale banking has fixed its market in those customers who, because of their volume, operations and size, need a more direct and private channel than the rest .
-This type of bank has a smaller number of operations but a greater number of operations, such as issuance of debt, loans, custom financing, sale of corporate bonds and, above all, investment banking of large patrimonies.
+While commercial banking is aimed at small savers and investors, wholesale banking has fixed its market in those customers who, because of their volume, operations and size, need a more direct and private channel than the rest.
+This type of bank has a smaller number of operations but a greater number of operations, such as the issuance of debt, loans, custom financing, sale of corporate bonds and above all, investment banking of large patrimonies.

 The Model of Wholesale Banking